Skip to main content

 Practical examples and common pitfalls

-• Including New Visitors on Mobile:
+• Including New Visitors on Smartphone:

-• Condition 1: New Visitor (Only include, True)
+• Condition 1: New Visitor (Is)

-• Condition 2: On Mobile (Include, True)
+• Condition 2: On Smartphone (Is)

 • Logical link: AND